-Flow, on the other hand, splits the work of processing transactions into four separate nodes that each have their own role and responsibility.
+To avoid the scaling difficulties that Ethereum has faced over the years, Flow, on the other hand, splits the work of processing transactions into four separate nodes that each have their own role and responsibility.
 Instead of relying on off-chain solutions to scale the network, Flow’s native node subdivisions give it a great advantage in blockchain scalability.

 What is the Flow node architecture?

 Collection nodes are the first layer of the Flow node architecture.
 Their primary responsibility is to manage the transactions pool to collect well-formed transactions.
 Once a well-formed transaction is collected, these nodes will hash the text off and sign them.